 A friend of mine noticed the collection and called it to my attention, that I really was a type of Wonder Woman, after attaining all that I had, in the political realm of our County Party.
 I told her that I had already been given that nickname years ago.

-Skip forward many years and I seem to have begun to live the part, at least in the context of getting things done.
-Not only did I take care of my family, my job, the house, shopping and all that went with raising my boys (as most moms do), I also, began to be interested in improving my Circle of Influence.
+Over the years, I seem to have begun to live the part, at least in the context of getting things done.
+Not only did I take care of my family, my job, the house, shopping and all that went with raising my boys (as most moms do), I also, began to be interested in improving my part of the world as well as the lives of my Circle of Influence.

 I loved spending time with my boys, so I took on the position of Den Mother of a local group of Cub Scouts for a few years, helping them to make their Derby cars as well as many other projects, that helped them attain their Scout badges.
-We tossed the ball around in the back yard and during ball season I drove them to ball practices and games, took them swimming and once, jumped into the Brazos River to swim and catch our canoe that they had managed to get into the rapidly running water.
+We tossed the ball around in the back yard and during ball season I drove them to ball practices and games, took them swimming and once, jumped into the Brazos River to swim and catch our canoe that they had managed to get into the rapidly running water (while they were in it) from the shore.
 I turned it around and swam it back to shore at our camp spot.
-Swimming the canoe upriver was indeed a Wonder Woman task... protecting the world, my world, my children!
+Swimming the canoe upriver was indeed a Wonder Woman task... protecting the world...my world, my children!

 I guess, the beginning of making improvements began with the job I pursued with the City/County Ambulance Service in my home county.
-I received my EMT certification and loved the work, but not the politics of it.
+I received my EMT certification and loved the work, but not the politics.
 After about a year and a half, I took on the position of Director for another year and a half.
-With my skills I then began working with the American Red Cross with their regularly scheduled Blood Drives.
+With my skills, I then began volunteering with the American Red Cross and their regularly scheduled Blood Drives.
 I would come in and take blood pressures and help with some of the paperwork until I decided to take on the whole thing.
-It was, then my job to contact front table helpers to take blood pressures, sign up the donors, make sure they read all the literature about donating; contact clubs or classes to donate homemade cookies for the donors; helpers to offer refreshments to the donors and to make sure the donors were okay to leave.
+It was, then, my job to contact front table helpers to take blood pressures, sign up the donors, make sure they read all the literature about donating; contact clubs or classes to donate homemade cookies for the donors; helpers to offer refreshments to the donors and to make sure the donors were okay to leave.
 Then we cleaned up after the Red Cross personnel left.
 I enjoyed it for quite some time.

-In my church family, I volunteered to publish a newsletter, take on the Women's Jail Ministry, hosted a home bible study and organized the Women of God's Heart.
+In my church family, I volunteered to publish a newsletter, take on the Women's Jail Ministry, to host a home bible study and then organized the Women of God's Heart.

 In 2008, I went to the current Republican Party Chairman to see what I needed to do to file for a county office.
 I was told that someone else was running for it and she was better for the job.
-No questions.
-Nothing about why I might be more qualified.
+No questions...nothing about why I might be more qualified.
 Just turned me down, so in 2010 I filed for Republican Party County Chair.
-As soon as I filed the Chairman appointed me as his Vice-Chair and I took over the Candidates.
+As soon as I filed, the Chairman appointed me as his Vice-Chair and I took over the Candidates.
 We had a great election and I took over the Party.
-I started having regular meetings, attending State meetings, met and listened to my State Party chairs.
+I started having regular meetings, attending State meetings, met and listened to my State Party chairs, as well as my SREC and other County Chairs.
 I became known within the State Party as a hard worker, increasing our local numbers exponentially.

 As part of my belief in being on the Right side, I also, reached out to a couple of surrounding counties' parties and was asked to speak there.
 I helped start a Women's group in one county as the Keynote Speaker in their recruitment meeting.
 I was asked to speak at several other events in 3 counties close by.
 My enthusiasm was contagious and at the right time and place to encourage and grow all of our parties.
 I, also, was so adamant that the Elections would be precisely legal, that I worked with the SOS and 2 County Clerks, to make sure we had all the rules correctly interpreted.
 They were not, but we fixed it.